About the Research Centre in International Relations Forum

 The Centre conducts research in International Relations that relates the ‘political’ to practices of security and conflict.
 Drawing on international political sociology, philosophy, and international political theory, scholars associated with the Centre are interested in how the discourses and practices of security, war, and responses to conflict reflect and constitute particular governmental rationalities that transcend the inside/outside, domestic/international distinction and that have implications for the constitution of political communities and their transformations.
 Our research projects focus on war and the government of populations, security and the discourses and practices of securitisation, the international political sociology of mobility, governmental rationalities in crisis and catastrophe, the role of the media and virtual space in conflict and security, and the international politics of conflict and contention.

-The Research Centre in International Relations at King’s College London is currently involved in the SOURCE Network of Excellence.
-Funded under the 7th Framework Programme of the European Commission, this project started in January 2014 and will end in December 2018.
+The Research Centre in International Relations at King’s College London has been involved in the SOURCE Network of Excellence.
+Funded under the 7th Framework Programme of the European Commission, this project lasted from January 2014 to December 2018.
 Coordinated by the Peace Research Center of Oslo (PRIO), the SOURCE Network of Excellence aims at creating a robust and sustainable virtual centre of excellence capable of exploring and advancing societal issues in security research and development.
 The SOURCE Network of Excellence is built upon five types of activities: networking activities, research, information gathering, education and training, and knowledge-sharing.
 A great deal of the fundamental research activity falls to the RCIR, which is in charge of conducting Workpackage 4 on mapping the professionals and institutions of societal security in Europe.
 To this end, RCIR will develop a set of methodological principles articulating qualitative and quantitative methods.
 It will then study discourses on societal security, conduct interviews with top- and middle-management of EU security agencies such as Frontex, Europol, or ENISA.
 Particular emphasis will also be put on the role that private firms play in defining the relations between society and security in Europe.

-Dr Claudia Aradau Areas of research: critical security studies; international political theory ; risk, resilience and anticipatory knowledge; human trafficking and migration; democracy and citizenship in a global world; critical methodologies of international relations
+Professor Claudia Aradau Areas of research: critical security studies; international political theory; risk, resilience and anticipatory knowledge; human trafficking and migration; democracy and citizenship in a global world; critical methodologies of international relations

 The views expressed here are those of the members of KCL RCIR and in no way reflect the views of King’s College London or the Department of War Studies.